learn-academy-2021-delta/week-3-assessment-HackCoder77/interview-questions.md

 5. What is yarn?
 What file(s) are modified in a React application when you run yarn?

   Your answer: Yarn is a testing application for your code.
 Files aren't modified but they are ran for testing.
-So the app.js file is run.
+So the app.js file is ran.

-  Researched answer: package managers that help to manage a project's dependencies
+  Researched answer: package managers that help to manage a project's dependencies. node modules, yarn lock, package.json.